mil-tokyo/DTWL_VL/README.md

 Also, you need to create the data for this experiment by running the code "textmake_withtime.py" in "DataCreation_40".
-You need to put the folder in the same folder the folder for the experiment exists, or edit the path "../DatasetCreationCode_40" in "Models.py" for every experiment data.
+You need to put the folder where the same folder the folder for the experiment exists, or edit the path "../DatasetCreationCode_40" in "Models.py" for every experiment data.

 ##  Training Example
-You can start training by entering the folder ("MSEVariant", "DILATE_VL_active", "DILATE_VL_pad", "DTWL_VL") and running "python Models.py".
+You can start training by entering the folder ("MSEVariant", "DILATE_VL_active", "DILATE_VL_pad", "DTWL_VL") and running `python Models.py`.

 Our proposed loss is implemented in DTWL_VL/SDTWVL.py .